cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

   Input and outputs - describing the most basic blueprint structure
 {{< /highlight >}}

 The description section is used to provide a free text field to describe the purpose and usage of this specific blueprint.
-The description will appear in the blueprint catalog within the {{< param product_name >}} manager UI.
+The description will appear in the blueprint catalog within the {{< param product_name >}} Manager UI.

 ### Imports